QxEntityEditor is a graphic editor for QxOrm library : QxEntityEditor provides a graphic way to manage the data model.

 QxValidator : this module provides a validation engine for classes registered into QxOrm context.
 To use this validation engine, you have to define your constraints into the mapping function per class : void qx::register_class.
 If for an instance of class, at least one constraint violation is detected, then the instance is invalid : the object cannot be saved into database (INSERT or UPDATE).
 For more informations about QxValidator module, goto the FAQ of QxOrm library.

 QxMemLeak : fast detection of memory leaks in Debug mode (with indication of the file and the line => style MFC from Microsoft).
 This module is developed by Wu Yongwei.
 If another tool is already used in your projects (Valgrind for example), this functionality should not be activated.
 By default, QxMemLeak module is disabled.

-A forum is available by clicking here.
+A forum is available here.